eliotcochrane/eliotcochrane.github.io/_posts/2024-07-08-kurikoma-golf-club.md

 #### Driving Range

 Across the road from the clubhouse is a 250-yard driving range.
 There are fifteen bays with soft mats that have plenty of give to avoid muscle strain.
-A 100円 coin will give you 15 balls ranging from simple range balls to premium lost balls like Titleist ProV1's.
-The range is also open before and after the round, so if you feel that something needs work after the round, you are free to do so.
+A 100円 coin will give 15 balls ranging from simple range balls to premium lost balls like Titleist ProV1's.
+The range is also open before and after the round, so feel free to work on something before or after a round.

 #### Putting Greens